laverca/laverca/README.md

     SSLSocketFactory ssf = ...

-Supply a customer SSLSocketFactory that has a client TLS key configured to it for outbound calls.
+Supply a custom SSLSocketFactory that has a client TLS key configured to it for outbound calls.

     // Prepare EtsiClient